-ACTING & DIRECTING (Theatre Arts Specialization- Proficient)

-Prerequisite: Theatre Arts II and audition
+ACTING & DIRECTING (Theatre Arts Specialization-Proficient) Grade Level: 10, 11, 12 Prerequisite: Theatre Arts II and audition Credit: 1 unit

 This course focuses on selected techniques and approaches to acting and directing.
 Student's research, study, and implement acting elements and a variety of acting techniques, methods, and styles.
 Students are required to perform in a variety of roles.
 Students study the creative role of a director in both historical and contemporary theatre.
 Students are required to direct a play from start to finish including, casting, rehearsals, and production.
 This course is aligned to the Essential Standards curriculum at the proficient level.